MAD9137/f2024/docs/modules/week2/swift_types.md

 var users: Int = 88
 ```

-This short-hand can **only** be used when initially assigning a value to your variable as you create it.
+Using the short-hand can **only** be used when initially assigning a value to your variable as you create it.

 If you wanted to create a new variable but don't want to assign a value to it, you must assign the type like: